Should Trump visit be cancelled? Bedfordshire MPs have their say

 “This latest action confirms that he is stupid and dangerous too, siding with the most extreme right-wing group in our country, one of whose supporters murdered Jo Cox.”

-Two Conservative MPs condemned Mr Trump’s comments, but stopped short of saying the invitation should be cancelled.
+Three other MPs condemned Mr Trump’s comments, but stopped short of saying the invitation should be cancelled.

 North East Beds MP Alistair Burt, who is a junior minister in the Foreign Office, said: “As minister for the Middle East, proud of our relationships with the Islamic world and those within it, the White House tweets are both alarming and despairing tonight.